Best First Checking Account for Kids

 The account is best for longer-term savings that your kid won't need right away.
 Since the savings account earns interest, it's a good way to teach kids about compound interest.
 The only requirement to get the highest interest rate is to have a balance of at least $100 in the account.

 Despite being a digital credit union, Alliant Kids Savings Account offers a lot of flexibility for deposits.
 You'll get an ATM card and access to 80,000+ ATMs to deposit cash.
-Checks can easily be deposit through the mobile app.
+Checks can easily be deposited through the mobile app.

 - Account type: Joint